rock-core/tools-roby/README.txt

 license with the same spirit than the BSD license.
 See License.txt for details

-== What is Roby ?
+= What is Roby ?

-Roby is a plan manager: it allows to represent, execute and adapt a plan, which is a set of past, present and future activities of a robot along with the information needed to supervise their execution.
+Roby is a plan manager: it allows to represent, execute and adapt a plan, which is a representation of the past, present and future activities of a robot along with the information needed to verify that their executin is going well, and to manage errors.

 Roby is:
 * a task/event model in which one can represent the activities (Roby::Task) and